In surprise move, Japan adds 3 more prefectures to COVID-19 state of emergency

 Hokkaido, Okayama and Hiroshima will on Sunday join Tokyo, Osaka and four other prefectures under a state of emergency until May 31, said Nishimura, who is also in charge of coronavirus countermeasures.

-The government had originally proposed a more targeted "quasi-emergency" declaration for Hokkaido, Okayama and Hiroshima, and two other prefectures.
-The lesser declaration now covers eight of Japan's 47 prefectures.
+The government had originally proposed a more targeted "quasi-emergency" declaration for five additional prefectures.

 The rising state of emergency declarations come as Japan grapples with a surge of a more infectious strain of COVID-19 just 10 weeks before the Tokyo Olympics are due to start.